 Each wave can only have one surfer at a time, so hopefully no pushing and shoving as we see in some territorial beaches in California.
 Surfer Gangs we say?
 Yeah, that’s actually a thing.

 In fact, athletes may lose points for failing to use common surfer etiquette, which rules that the surfer closest to the peak of a wave has the right of way for that wave.

 Ichinomiya is a small beach town of around 12,000 residents but sees around 600,000 surfers in a normal year.
 So there should be plenty of stellar waves for all to hang ten.

 Considering the history of karate can be traced back some 1,400 years, This is another shocker it has taken so long to reach the Olympics.

 The World Karate Federation claims there are 100 million karate practitioners around the world, so we expect this to be a welcoming and much anticipated Olympic sport.

 There will be 2 types of disciplines for men and women.
 The first is called “kata” where the athletes demonstrate offensive and defensive moves against a virtual opponent.
 This displays speed, rhythm, balance, and strength.
 Kind of like ballet with a kick.

 The second is “kumite” which is actual sparring.
-The 2 opponents have 3 minutes to earn points by landing strikes, kicks or punches with good form, power and control on the target area of their compititor’s body.
+The 2 opponents have 3 minutes to earn points by landing strikes, kicks, or punches with good form, power, and control on the target area of their competitor’s body.

 The most points win unless someone takes an 8-point lead.
 In that case, the match is over as someone’s obviously taking a beating that shouldn’t be televised.